History of computing hardware (1960s–present): Second generation

-By 1960 magnetic core was the dominant memory technology, although there were still some new machines using drums and delay lines during the 1960s.
+By 1960, magnetic core was the dominant memory technology, although there were still some new machines using drums and delay lines during the 1960s.

 Magnetic thin film and rod memory were used on some second-generation machines, but advances in core technology meant they remained niche players until semiconductor memory displaced both core and thin film.

 In the first generation, word-oriented computers typically had a single accumulator and an extension, referred to as, e.g., Upper and Lower Accumulator, Accumulator and Multiplier-Quotient (MQ) register.
 In the second generation, it became common for computers to have multiple addressable accumulators.
 On some computers, e.g., PDP-6, the same registers served as accumulators and index registers, making them an early example of general-purpose registers.

-In the second generation there was considerable development of new address modes, including truncated addressing on, e.g., the Philco TRANSAC S-2000, the UNIVAC III, and automatic index register incrementing on, e.g., the RCA 601, UNIVAC 1107, GE 635.
+In the second generation there was considerable development of new address modes, including truncated addressing on, e.g., the Philco TRANSAC S-2000, the UNIVAC III, and automatic index register incrementing on, e.g., the RCA 601, UNIVAC 1107, and the GE-600 series.
 Although index registers were introduced in the first generation under the name B-line, their use became much more common in the second generation.
 Similarly, indirect addressing became more common in the second generation, either in conjunction with index registers or instead of them.
 While first-generation computers typically had a small number of index registers or none, several lines of second-generation computers had large numbers of index registers, e.g., Atlas, Bendix G-20, IBM 7070.

 The first generation had pioneered the use of special facilities for calling subroutines, e.g., TSX on the IBM 709.
-In the second generation, such facilities were ubiquitous.
-In the descriptions below, NSI is the next sequential instruction, the return address.
-Some examples are:
+In the second generation, such facilities were ubiquitous; some examples are: